 Age spots may also be called sun spots or liver spots.
 These spots emerge as the result of too much sun exposure.
 You will usually see age spots on areas of skin that are most exposed to sunlight, including the arms, legs, and face.

 This type of hyperpigmentation is usually the result of some kind of injury or inflammation of the skin.
 Acne, cuts, burns, and even lupus can trigger post-inflammatory skin hyperpigmentation.

-What are Risks Factors for Hyperpigmentation?
+What are Causes of Hyperpigmentation?

 How Long Does It Take Hyperpigmentation to Fade?

 Keep in mind that hyperpigmentation does not always fade.
 Even with treatment, some hyperpigmentation will be permanent.
 Without any treatment at all, it can take 3 to 24 months to see improvement.
 It really depends on the severity of darkened skin and how much the hyperpigmentation covers.